Conference Code: 17ZA01ICMSIH

 Selected Conference Papers

-1) Impact of Flexibility on Patient Satisfaction and Behavioral Intention: A Critical Reassessment and Model DevelopmentPradeep Kumar, Shibashish Chakraborty, Sasadhar Bera 2) The Determination of Stress Experienced by Nursing Undergraduate Students during Their EducationGülden Küçükakça, Şefika Dilek Güven, Rahşan Kolutek, Seçil Taylan 3) Use of Cloud Computing and Smart Devices in HealthcareNikunj Agarwal, M. P. Sebastian 4) Health Care Waste Management Practices in Liberia: An Investigative Case StudyV.
-Emery David Jr., J. Wenchao, D. Mmereki, Y. John, F. Heriniaina 5) Exploring Communities of Practice through Public Health Walks for Nurse EducationJacqueline P. Davies 6) Structure of the Working Time of Nurses in Emergency Departments in Polish HospitalsJadwiga Klukow, Anna Ksykiewicz-Dorota 7) Development of EREC IF Model to Increase Critical Thinking and Creativity Skills of Undergraduate Nursing StudentsKamolrat Turner, Boontuan Wattanakul 8) Lean Healthcare: Barriers and Enablers in the Colombian ContextErika Ruiz, Nestor Ortiz 9) Mental Health Surveys on Community and Organizational Levels: Challenges, Issues, Conclusions and PossibilitiesLászló L. Lippai 10) Participation in Co-Curricular Activities of Undergraduate Nursing Students Attending the Leadership Promoting Program Based on Self-Directed Learning ApproachPorntipa Taksin, Jutamas Wongchan, Amornrat Karamee 11) The Opinions of Nursing Students Regarding Humanized Care through Volunteer Activities at Boromrajonani College of Nursing, ChonburiP.
-Phenpun, S. Wareewan 12) Actual Nursing Competency among Nurses in Hospital in VietnamDo Thi Ha, Khanitta Nuntaboot 13) Co-payment Strategies for Chronic Medications: A Qualitative and Comparative Analysis at European LevelPedro M. Abreu, Bruno R. Mendes 14) Factors Affecting General Practitioners’ Transfer of Specialized Self-Care Knowledge to PatientsWeidong Xia, Malgorzata Kolotylo, Xuan Tan 15) Criminal Justice System, Health and Imprisonment in IndiaDebolina Chatterjee, Suhita Chopra Chatterjee
+1) Impact of Flexibility on Patient Satisfaction and Behavioral Intention: A Critical Reassessment and Model DevelopmentPradeep Kumar, Shibashish Chakraborty, Sasadhar Bera 2) The Determination of Stress Experienced by Nursing Undergraduate Students during Their EducationGülden Küçükakça, Şefika Dilek Güven, Rahşan Kolutek, Seçil Taylan 3) Enhancing Critical Reflective Practice in Fieldwork Education: An Exploratory Study of the Role of Social Work Agencies in the Welfare Context of Hong KongYee-May Chan 4) Development of a Software System for Management and Genetic Analysis of Biological Samples for Forensic LaboratoriesMariana Lima, Rodrigo Silva, Victor Stange, Teodiano Bastos 5) Use of Cloud Computing and Smart Devices in HealthcareNikunj Agarwal, M. P. Sebastian 6) Health Care Waste Management Practices in Liberia: An Investigative Case StudyV.
+Emery David Jr., J. Wenchao, D. Mmereki, Y. John, F. Heriniaina 7) Exploring Communities of Practice through Public Health Walks for Nurse EducationJacqueline P. Davies 8) Structure of the Working Time of Nurses in Emergency Departments in Polish HospitalsJadwiga Klukow, Anna Ksykiewicz-Dorota 9) Development of EREC IF Model to Increase Critical Thinking and Creativity Skills of Undergraduate Nursing StudentsKamolrat Turner, Boontuan Wattanakul 10) Lean Healthcare: Barriers and Enablers in the Colombian ContextErika Ruiz, Nestor Ortiz 11) Participation in Co-Curricular Activities of Undergraduate Nursing Students Attending the Leadership Promoting Program Based on Self-Directed Learning ApproachPorntipa Taksin, Jutamas Wongchan, Amornrat Karamee 12) Mental Health Surveys on Community and Organizational Levels: Challenges, Issues, Conclusions and PossibilitiesLászló L. Lippai 13) The Opinions of Nursing Students Regarding Humanized Care through Volunteer Activities at Boromrajonani College of Nursing, ChonburiP.
+Phenpun, S. Wareewan 14) Actual Nursing Competency among Nurses in Hospital in VietnamDo Thi Ha, Khanitta Nuntaboot 15) Co-payment Strategies for Chronic Medications: A Qualitative and Comparative Analysis at European LevelPedro M. Abreu, Bruno R. Mendes